 Synopsis: A young actor returns home for his mother’s funeral and tries to make sense of his past.

 Why It’s Inspiring: This emo story is very hipster and sometimes quirky, but there is a universal message sprinkled throughout.
 We cannot go through life numb to emotion in order to avoid pain and suffering.
 The plot of this story is difficult to explain without taking the audience from scene to scene.
 Instead, it is a buildup of individual moments that leads to a realization and arc for the protagonist, Andrew Largeman.
-Any mid-20’s American can understand the confusion that Andrew faces at that age.
+Any mid-20’s middle class American can understand the confusion that Andrew faces at that age.
 This is a time when you are still trying to figure out what you want to do and who you want to be with.
 A daily dose of mind-numbing pills can get in the way of making those decisions as can unresolved issues that need to come to light.
-This film provides some deep thoughts about how to handle these issues which are worked into conversations and monologues that writers live to create.
+This film provides some deep thoughts about how to handle these issues which are worked into conversations and monologues that other writers would kill to create.

 5. Girl, Interrupted (1999)